-But in case with Quora, your profile info play a big part in how your answers rank.
+But in the case of Quora, your profile info plays a big part in how your answers rank.
 And if the question you’re about to answer goes along with the topics you’ve chosen to show up in your profile, that will positively affect your rating.

 So, before you answer any question, look at what topics it’s related to:

 And add them to your profile: